Know All About Tanning And Tan Removal Treatments

 - Honey, Orange & Yoghurt Mask

 Certain enzymes in the orange peel boost the production of melanin and help alleviate hyperpigmentation.
 Honey helps keep the skin texture smooth and soft.
-Yoghurt acts as a natural exfoliator, removing dead skin cells and tan easily.
-Take some grounded dried peels of orange and mix with honey and yoghurt to prepare a paste.
+Yogurt acts as a natural exfoliator, removing dead skin cells and tanning easily.
+Take some grounded dried peels of orange and mix with honey and yogurt to prepare a paste.
 Apply the mix on your face and let it rest.
 Once dry, peel off the mask.
-Use this face mask twice a week to remove sun tan and get clear, supple and smooth skin.
+Use this face mask twice a week to remove sun tan and get clear, supple, and smooth skin.
 Skin tanning is a serious condition and should be treated as such.
 Sun exposure damages skin so take proper precautionary measures to keep your skin blemish-free healthy and glowing!

 Video Of The Day

 Tan Removal For Women

 Hope this information on tanning and tan removal treatments has been useful.
 But in case you have any queries or skin problems do not hesitate to contact your dermatologist/skin care expert at https://www.skinandhairacademy.in/